KirillDmitruk/KirillDmitruk/README.md

 - There are no victories without losses.
 - You Can Achieve Anything If You Focus On ONE Thing.
 - I’m constantly learning new things.
-* 🧠  I'm learning FastAPI and Technical Content Writing.
+* 🧠  I'm learning FastAPI and Technical Content Writing now.

 ### Skills